giantswarm/docs/src/content/ui-api/management-api/authorization/index.md

 ## RBAC automation {#rbac-automation}

 As explained previously, various resources reside in different scopes and namespaces, and in the case of the workload cluster namespaces, they even come and go as clusters are created and deleted.
-To simplify authorization under these circumstances, we have some automation in place, provided by [rbac-operator](https://github.com/giantswarm/rbac-operator) running in the management cluster.
+To simplify authorization under these circumstances, we have some automation in place, provided by [rbac-operator](https://github.com/giantswarm/rbac-operator) running in the Management Cluster.
 Here is what it does.

 **Grant admin permissions to a default group**.
 Where customers own a Giant Swarm installation exclusively (which is the opposite case of using a [shared installation]({{< relref "/getting-started/shared-installation" >}})), they name a group from their identity provider to gain admin permissions.
 This group will automatically be bound to the `cluster-admin` role in all namespaces and in the cluster scope.